eitanyaffe/mview/README.md

 install.packages(c("shiny", "DT", "plotly", "ggplot2", "shinyjs", "shinyjqui"))
 ```

-### Installing alntools (optional; needed for read alignment profiles)
+### Installing alntools (optional)

-For optimal performance with large alignment datasets, mview uses threaded bin queries from alntools.
-This requires:
+Install alntools if you wish to visualize read alignments.
+For optimal performance with large alignment datasets, mview uses threads and GPUs.

+#### Threads

 *   **Linux**: OpenMP library (usually included with gcc as `libgomp`)
 *   **macOS**: Install via Homebrew: `brew install libomp`
+*   **Note**: alntools should compile without OpenMP

-#### GPU Acceleration (Apple Silicon)
+#### GPU Acceleration

-On macOS with Apple Silicon, mview supports GPU acceleration for significant performance improvements with large alignment datasets:
+On macOS with Apple Silicon, alntools uses GPUs to significantly boost performance.

-*   **Automatic detection**: GPU acceleration is automatically enabled when Metal is available (run `system_profiler SPDisplaysDataType`)
+*   **Automatic detection**: GPU acceleration is automatically enabled when Metal is available (run `system_profiler SPDisplaysDataType` to determine if you have GPUs)
 *   **Performance**: 1000x faster bin queries for datasets with >10K alignments
 *   **Fallback**: Automatically falls back to CPU if GPU not available

-Note: alntools should compile and work without OpenMP, but large alignment datasets will process sequentially rather than in parallel.

-If you plan to visualize read alignments, install alntools:
+#### Install alntools

 ```bash
 # Clone alntools into the same tools directory